A Scoping Review of Synthetic Data Generation by Language Models in Biomedical Research and Application: Data Utility and Quality Perspectives: Results

 Biomedical synthetic data has shown diverse medical topics, languages, and modalities.
 Most of the studies (55.9\%, $n=33$) are for general topics, while others include specific medical areas, such as suicide~\cite{spitale2023exploring,ghanadian2024socially}, colorectal cancer~\cite{ejiga2025text}, and radiology~\cite{liu2025generating}.
 For example, studies generate synthetic data for augmenting diagnosis accuracy for Post-traumatic stress disorder (PTSD)~\cite{wu2024callm} and Autism Spectrum Disorders (ASD)~\cite{woolsey2024utilizing}.
-English is the predominant language (84.7\%, $n=50$), though there are also studies in French~\cite{hiebel-etal-2023-synthetic}, Chinese~\cite{chen2024chatffa,wang2025hypnos,cai2025improving,li2025synthetic}, German~\cite{moser2024generating} and Arabic~\cite{alghamdi2024towards}, reflecting some progress toward non-English-speaking patients. the study~\cite{moser2024generating} deployed multilingual LLMs to generate German data to simulate realistic emergency‐medical dialogues between ambulance staff and patients.
+English synthetic data accounted for the majority of generated datasets (84.7\%, $n=50$).
+Synthetic data were also generated in French~\cite{hiebel-etal-2023-synthetic}, Chinese~\cite{chen2024chatffa,wang2025hypnos,cai2025improving,li2025synthetic}, German~\cite{moser2024generating}, and Arabic~\cite{alghamdi2024towards}, demonstrating initial efforts to support non-English language resources.
+For example, Moser et al.~\cite{moser2024generating} employed multilingual LLMs to generate German emergency-medical dialogues simulating realistic interactions between ambulance staff and patients.
 Most datasets focus on unstructured text modality (e.g., clinical narratives~\cite{wang2024notechat,chintagunta-etal-2021-medically,jones2024teaching} and discharge summaries~\cite{sufi2024addressing}), while a smaller but growing subset includes tabular~\cite{theodorou2023synthetic,ehrett2024leveraging,gao2024pressinpose,dobhal2024synthetic,wang2024twin,theodorou2025improving,barr2025large,miletic2025utility}, image~\cite{chen2024chatffa,ejiga2025text,li2025topofm}, and audio~\cite{scroggins2025does}.
 For example, Theodorou et al.~\cite{theodorou2023synthetic} generate novel tabular datasets of high-dimensional longitudinal EHR records to provide realistic, privacy-preserving alternatives for machine learning and statistical analysis, while Ejiga et al.~\cite{ejiga2025text} generate synthetic colonoscopy image datasets via fine-tuned text-to-image synthesis to augment training data for robust colorectal cancer detection and precise polyp segmentation.
 Data sizes vary across health issues (e.g., cancer and mental health), yet the majority has relatively small sets with fewer than 10K samples, indicating the critical utility of synthetic data under low-resourced scenarios.
 For example, FairPlay~\cite{theodorou2025improving} generates synthetic data from authentic EHR records to bolster under-represented patient subgroups, boosting mortality‐prediction F1 scores by up to 21\% and markedly narrowing performance gaps across different demographic groups.
 The various synthetic datasets highlight a growing community to deploy the biomedical synthetic data.